Let’s also add the Kardashian’s to the list while we’re at it…

 – Secondly, these discussions are never to be held in public.
 With other people around, there is the opportunity for the discussion to quickly involve more people.
 With more people, the possibility for more and more bizarre opinions surfacing rises exponentially.

 – Don’t ever begin a discussion of one of the subjects in the workplace with anyone until you know yourself.
 There are many zealots of both religion and politics that are very easily threatened by other beliefs and doubters.
 How do you handle criticism?
 How do handle people who tell you that you are wrong?
 Do you have a humble spirit or are you, truthfully, pretty arrogant?
-Even if you are the most well versed representative of your political part in your county, unless you know that you can peacefully, kindly and without denigrating others handle a different viewpoint, keep quiet even in a private setting.
+Even if you are the most well-versed representative of your political party in your county, unless you know that you can peacefully, kindly and without denigrating others handle a different viewpoint, keep quiet even in a private setting.
 It is often true that a zealot with a pet political stance or a religious firebrand who wants to tell everyone around him or her about a special brand of “truth” is often a person who doesn’t know his or her own weaknesses and shortcomings.

-– As Americans, we enjoy the 1st amendment of free speech, but with that freedom comes a great responsibility.
+– As Americans, we enjoy the 1st amendment of free speech, but with that freedom comes great responsibility.
 If a company issues a policy of no discussion regarding these topics, just respect it and move on.
 You might have some legal recourse, but all that tells your fellow employees is that you regard your right to speak more than their right not to listen.
 And if there is no policy, remember that the guidelines here and handle your conversations as if every word were a drop of nitroglycerine because they are!